miriamsafwat2/reactnd-project-would-you-rather-starter/README.md

 4. User can view the results of a question
 5. User can logout

+# Installation
+Clone or download the project
+Run npm install in the project root directory to install dependencies Run npm start to launch the project
+The project will run on http://localhost:3000

 # Specifications
 This project is built through react, redux, html, css and javascript.